hil400k/dev-knowledges/Overall Programming Notes.md

 ```
 HTTPS: request a page: request to the server ->
 agreement between the web browser and web server about how to encrypt the data (handshake):
-    Web server sends certificate (with public key) to the browser ->
+    Web server sends SSL certificate (with public key) to the browser ->
     Browser sends certificate verified message to server
 Browser generates symmetric key and encrypts it using public key (key from the server) ->
 Browser sends this encrypted symmetric key to the server ->